openhab/openhab-addons/bundles/org.openhab.binding.tibber/README.md

 Tibber API will be auto discovered if provided input is correct.

-If you have a Tibber pulse, but do not wish to get the data into openhab, this can be disabled.

 ## Tomorrow and Today Prices

 The today and tomorrow prices are served as forecast on the `current_total` channel and as JSON data on the channels `today_prices` and `tomorrow_prices`.